ApayRus/keyboard-tutorial/tutorial/keyboard10.md

 ### Conditional rendering `v-if`

-To achieve more freedom to animate active key size, we need a new independent element over old active `key`.
+To achieve more freedom with active key resize animation, we need a new independent element over the old active `key`.
 We will display it only when key is active.

-To show one element over another, the first one should be with style `position: relative` and thie second one with `position: absolute`.
+To show one element over another, the first one should have a style `position: relative` and the second `position: absolute`.

 styles.css